hitman-dev/NIFTY50_Stock-Analysis/README.md

 ![Screenshot](images/img_1.JPG)

 ### Current Stock related information with history data visualization
  The app shows a small info card that shows Current stock price with gain amount, percentage gain and gain indicator.
-The gain an be positive gain or negative gain.
+The gain can be positive gain or negative gain.
 It also shows the history data candlestick plot the shows High vs Low for the respective stock till current date.
 ![Screenshot](images/img_2.JPG)

 ### Opening price plot